Six operations on dg enhancements of derived categories of sheaves: Description of the main results

 \subsubsection{The meaning of Theorem~\ref{t:main}}

-The precise meaning of Theorem~\ref{t:main} consists of \begin{enumerate} \item the definition of the $\kk$-linear multicategory $\ENH_\kk$ containing the dg $\kk$-categories $\ul\II(X)$ as objects; \item the definition of the 1-morphisms $\ul\otimes$, $\ul\sheafHom$, $\ul\alpha^*$, $\ul\alpha_*$, $\ul\alpha_!$, $\ul\alpha^!$ in $\ENH_\kk$; \item the definition of all the 2-(iso)morphisms in $\ENH_\kk$ in the middle column of table~\ref{tab:main}; \item the definition of the $\kk$-linear multicategory $\FML_\kk$; \item the statement of Theorem~\ref{t:intro:interprete-compare-FML-ENH} saying that the previous data lift Grothendieck's six functor formalism to the $\kk$-linear 2-multicategory $\ENH_\kk$; and \item the statement in \ref{sec:2-morph-texorpdfstr} saying how we can go back from 2-morphisms in $\ENH_\kk$ to roofs of honest dg $\kk$-natural transformations. \end{enumerate}
+The precise meaning of Theorem~\ref{t:main} consists of \begin{enumerate} \item the definition of the $\kk$-linear 2-multicategory $\ENH_\kk$; \item the definition of the 1-morphisms $\ul\otimes$, $\ul\sheafHom$, $\ul\alpha^*$, $\ul\alpha_*$, $\ul\alpha_!$, $\ul\alpha^!$ in $\ENH_\kk$; \item the definition of all the 2-(iso)morphisms in $\ENH_\kk$ in the middle column of table~\ref{tab:main} by explicit zig-zags; \item the definition of the $\kk$-linear 2-multicategory $\FML_\kk$; \item the statement of Theorem~\ref{t:intro:interprete-compare-FML-ENH} saying in a very precise way that the previous data lift the part of Grothendieck--Verdier--Spaltenstein's six functor formalism considered in this article to the $\kk$-linear 2-multicategory $\ENH_\kk$. \end{enumerate}